tpoisonooo/ROGRAG/README.md

 3. API remains compatible

 > **Note**: The impact of open-source on different fields/industries varies.
-We can only provide code implementation and test conclusions, and the test data cannot be provided.
+We can **only give the code and test conclusions, and the test data cannot be provided**.

 If it is useful to you, please star it ⭐